 Out here, deep in Flintwood forest, the only things I could hear were the harmonious sounds of nature.
-That would of course change once I got inside and began watching one of the many movies I had brought with me, or perhaps even some random low quality film or TV show on Netflix.
-The website said that there was wifi and cable here, but as I looked at the cabin I found myself questioning whether or not there would even be electricity.
+That would of course change once I got inside and began watching one of the many movies I had brought with me, or perhaps even some random low-quality film or TV show on Netflix.
+The website said that there were wi-fi and cable here, but as I looked at the cabin I found myself questioning whether or not there would even be electricity.
 Hopefully, the interior would be nicer than the exterior.

 A loud ding dong broke my peaceful thoughts.
 It must have been god’s way of letting me know that I could never be so lucky.

-I made my way to the door and opened it to be greeted by a short, dark skinned woman and a little girl with similar features.
+I made my way to the door and opened it to be greeted by a short, dark-skinned woman and a little girl with similar features.
 “Hello, my name is Misha and this is my daughter Michelle,” She said in a friendly and somewhat energetic voice as she looked down towards her daughter.
-“Hello, my names Jack.”
-I said in an equally polite (yet somewhat exhausted) tone, letting a smile show as I finished my sentence.
-She returned my smile before saying: “Nice to meet you Jack.
-So listen, we just ran out of sugar in process of baking and are in dire need of some more quickly, you wouldn’t happen to have any you could possibly lend to us would you?”
-She said in a friendly but very matter o’ fact tone.
+“Hello, my name’s Jack,” I said in an equally polite (yet somewhat exhausted) tone, letting a smile show as I finished my sentence.
+She returned my smile before saying: “Nice to meet you, Jack.
+So, listen, we just ran out of sugar in process of baking and are in dire need of some more quickly, you wouldn’t happen to have any you could possibly lend to us, would you?”
+She said in a friendly but very matter of fact tone.